madussree-ravi/target75/README.md

-# 🎯 Target75 – Smart Attendance Tracker
+# 🎯 Target75 – Attendance, Simplified for Students

 **Target75** is a full-stack web application built with the MERN stack that helps students keep track of their subject attendance, visualize progress, and aim for the golden 75% attendance mark.
 It supports marking daily attendance, undoing mistakes, and persisting data securely with authentication via Google.
-Designed specifically for students — especially those using iOS devices —  who currently lack a reliable attendance tracker on the App Store.
+Designed specifically for students — especially those using **iOS** devices —  who currently lack a reliable attendance tracker on the App Store.

 ## ✨ Features